MannLabs/alphatims/README.md

 ---

 ## How it works

-The code and the relevant documentation have been moved to [AlphaRaw/bruker.md](https://github.com/MannLabs/alpharaw/blob/main/docs/bruker.md) .
+The code and the relevant [documentation](https://github.com/MannLabs/alpharaw/blob/main/docs/bruker/bruker.md)  have been moved to AlphaRaw.

 ---
 ## Future perspectives